diegodoumecq/joymap/README.md

 Joymap exports an object with a few creation functions:

-* createJoyMap
+* createJoymap
 * createBaseModule
 * createQueryModule
 * createStreamModule
 * createEventModule

-From among them, the initial point of interaction with the library is **createJoyMap**.
+From among them, the initial point of interaction with the library is **createJoymap**.
 It is necessary to use this function since it handles polling the browser's Gamepad API and passes that data along to the different assigned modules.
 It does not, however, parse or map anything by itself: the modules are the ones that handle that responsibility.

-* **createJoyMap(params?: Object) => JoyMap** takes a single optional argument in the form of an object with the following possible values:
+* **createJoymap(params?: Object) => Joymap** takes a single optional argument in the form of an object with the following possible values:
   * **onPoll** is a function that will be called at the end of each polling
   * **autoConnect** is a boolean that if true, will connect all newly created Modules with an unused gamepad if present at the moment of module creation
-* When **createJoyMap** gets called, it returns an instance of JoyMap that has a bunch of functions:
+* When **createJoymap** gets called, it returns an instance of Joymap that has a bunch of functions:
   * **isSupported() => boolean** returns if gamepads are supported by the browser
   * **start() => void** repeatedly calls **poll()** using requestAnimationFrame
   * **stop() => void** stops calling **poll()**